yanqiw/online-development-runtime-practices/README.md

 ```
 __'-v "$PWD":/code'__ is used to attach the code to container.

-##Design thinking
-###Thinking
-- I need to think where to put the VM.
-- Dose the VM could access docker hub fast
-- Which OS need to be installed on VM
-- Dose the VM could support the rumtime's requirement
-- manage the shared folder between git and runtime containers
-- manage runtime container with attach resource, such as database, cache

-###Feeling
-- why I need to care VM?
-It should be always there for using.
-- can I only care the code without think about the hosting.
-- can I setup runtime and attach resource in one step

-###Feeling
-- If I already have the VM, I could create project on VM by one command line
-	+ Create project folder on my laptop
-	+ Create remote git repo
-	+ init git repo, and setup auto push after commit
-	+ Add remote git repo to my local git
-- Setup the runtime and attach resource by one configuration file.

 #Development
 ##Edit code and commit to online runtime
 I can open a IDE, such as sublime text to edit my code.
 After edited, I commit the code to local git and push to remote, and check the result on cloud development runtime.